 In 2017, however, the government successfully convicted more than 1,500 individuals of Medicaid fraud, most of whom owners of healthcare businesses.
 This means that a doctor’s chance of being convicted of Medicaid fraud is much higher than an average taxpayer’s chance of being convicted of tax fraud.
 This statistic is especially surprising given the fact that most medical professionals take extraordinary measures to ensure that they remain compliant with Medicaid-related statutes and administrative procedures.

-When it Comes to Medicaid Audits, Offense is the Best Defense
+When it Comes to Medicaid Audit, Offense is the Best Defense

-The Healthcare Fraud Group has been helping clients navigate the Medicaid audit process for decades.
+The Healthcare Fraud Group has been helping clients navigate the Medicaid audits process for decades.

 One of the most important things that we do is help our clients take a proactive approach to avoiding the worst outcomes of an audit.
 This is accomplished by creating a comprehensive and rigorous compliance defense that minimizes the ability of an audit team to impute fraudulent intent.
 Compliance programs also tend to be good for business as they can eliminate billing errors that work against the business as well as in its favor.